mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 }
 ```

-The constructor of our class simply takes a regular object and copies its properties onto an iterable one.
+The constructor of our class simply takes a regular object and copies its properties onto an iterable one (although it's not really iterable yet!).

 So we will be creating an interable object like this: